-This has tremendous potential for marketers.
+This has tremendous use-case potential for marketers.
 But before you can begin to think about the possibilities, it is important to understand the tools and services driving this capability – because along with the opportunity to use big data comes the requirement to use it responsibly.

 Three technologies make possible the use of big data to identify these micro-segments:

 The business of collecting and selling data about individuals is not new.
 Data brokers have a long history of collecting such information.
 But sources for such data were once limited to newspaper and magazine subscriptions, book club memberships, catalog purchases, seminar and conference attendance, and warranty registration forms – in other words, where someone had to fill out a form to provide the data.
 With the institution of loyalty reward programs, the collection of purchase/transaction data took off.
 And the evolution of the Internet has taken the collection of personal data to ever-new heights.

 Online tracking companies at first used cookies to discern online behavior, but cookies don’t work with most mobile devices, which are increasingly how users exist online.
 And because users can delete cookies or disallow them outright, these companies turned to sophisticated algorithms that assemble distinct “digital fingerprints.”
 Digital fingerprinting allows a provider to assess aspects of the device being used to deliver content, such as installed plugins and extensions, the size of the screen, the time zone, fonts, and others.
 Taken together, these bits of information help data collectors identify specific individuals and do so from device to device.